Red-veined darter

-The red-veined darter or nomad (Sympetrum fonscolombii) is a dragonfly of the genus Sympetrum.
+The red-veined darter or nomad (Sympetrum fonscolombii) is a dragonfly in the genus Sympetrum.

 Taxonomy

 There is genetic and behavioural evidence that S. fonscolombii is not closely related to the other members of the genus Sympetrum and it will at some time in the future be removed from this genus.

 Etymology

-Sympetrum fonscolombii was named under the protonym Libellula fonscolombii by the Belgian entomologist Edmond de Sélys Longchamps, in 1840, in honor of the French entomologist Étienne of Fonscolombe (hence the species name).
-Its name is sometimes spelt fonscolombei instead of fonscolombii but Askew (2004) gives the latter as the correct spelling.
+Sympetrum fonscolombii was named under the protonym Libellula fonscolombii by the Belgian entomologist Edmond de Sélys Longchamps in 1840, in honour of the French entomologist Étienne de Fonscolombe, whence the species name.
+Its name is sometimes cited as fonscolombei instead of fonscolombii, but Askew (2004) gives the latter as the correct spelling.

 Distribution

 Sympetrum fonscolombii is a widespread and common species in much of central and southern Europe including most Mediterranean islands, North Africa, the Middle East, Mongolia, south-western Asia, including the Indian subcontinent, the Indian Ocean Islands and Sri Lanka.
 In Europe it is resident in the south of its range but in some years it migrates northward.
-From the 1990s onwards has increasingly been found in northwest Europe, including Belgium, Sweden, Finland, Poland, Britain and Ireland.
-It is the only Libellulidae to be found in the Azores and it is also found on the Canary Islands and Madeira.
+From the 1990s onwards, it has increasingly been found in northwest Europe, including Belgium, Sweden, Finland, Poland, Great Britain, and Ireland.
+It is the only species in the family Libellulidae to be found in the Azores, and it is also found on the Canary Islands and Madeira.